Metric Oja Depth, New Statistical Tool for Estimating the Most Central Objects: Simulation examples

-The random $p \times p$ correlation matrices $X_1, \ldots , X_n$ were generated as $X_i := \mathrm{diag}(S_i)^{-1/2} S_i \mathrm{diag}(S_i)^{-1/2}$, where $S_i := U_i D_i U_i'$, $U_i$ is a random orthogonal matrix and $D_i$ is a diagonal matrix with all positive diagonal elements, independent of $U_i$.
-The diagonal matrices $D_i$ were generated as follows \revision{ } The parameter $\nu$ was determined as follows: each $X_i$ had the probability $\varepsilon > 0$ of being an outlier, in which case $\nu = 3$, whereas the remaining $1 - \varepsilon$ proportion of the data (the bulk) used $\nu = 0$.
-The matrices $U_i$ are uniformly random, see \cite{Stewart1980} for details.
+The parameter $\nu$ was determined as follows: each $X_i$ had the probability $\varepsilon > 0$ of being an outlier, in which case $\nu = 3$, whereas the remaining $1 - \varepsilon$ proportion of the data (the bulk) used $\nu = 0$.
+The matrices $U_i$ are uniformly random; see \cite{Stewart1980} for details.
 This choice ensures that the eigenvectors of $S_i$ do not favor any direction. \revision{Consequently, the distribution of $S_i$ is rotationally symmetric around the half-line $\{ C I_p \mid C \geq 0 \}$ and, intuitively, the most central matrix w.r.t. this distribution has to reside on this half-line.
 As the correlation matrices $X_i$ are obtained from the $S_i$ by scaling the diagonal elements to unity, any reasonable depth measure should estimate the central object of the distribution of $X_i$ to be $\mu = I_p$.} Note that both the bulk and the outliers share the same true most central object (identity matrix) but the high variance of the outliers makes the estimation more difficult for larger $\varepsilon$.